benlagrone/rs-video-stitch/README.md

 Headless FastAPI service plus worker that renders narrated slideshows into 1080p MP4 files using FFmpeg.
 The API accepts scene specifications, assets, and render options, queues jobs in SQLite, and a companion worker container pulls jobs and produces artifacts on a shared `/videos` volume.

+Each scene’s `title` is burned into the video frame using the bundled EB Garamond font so viewers see a consistent on-screen caption while that scene plays.

 ## Architecture

 - **render-api service** – FastAPI app handling project + asset management, render job creation, job status, and artifact streaming.